ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

   ```
   #iocInit()
   ```
-  then the IOC will be only partially started, as `iocInit()` will not be executed.
+  then `iocsh.bash` will not add the iocInit command, and the IOC will be only partially started, as `iocInit()` will not be executed.
 You can run `iocInit()` yourself from the IOC shell prompt to complete the IOC startup.

 - There are two warnings in this IOC.
 The first is the one listed {ref}`above <env_sh_warning>`.